Endorsement Procedures

 • Section 1.
 The Endorsements Committee is responsible for vetting candidates, evaluating ballot measures, and making endorsement recommendations to the membership.
 For any given race or ballot measure, the Committee may only recommend one candidate or position at a time.

 • Section 2.
-Except in case of emergencies, endorsement requests shall first be directed to the Endorsements Committee for review prior to consideration by the general membership.
+Endorsement requests shall first be directed to the Endorsements Committee for review prior to consideration by the general membership.

 • Section 3.
 The Endorsements Committee shall be reconstituted after each reorganization meeting of the 45th District Democrats as stipulated in the bylaws.
 The Committee may form subcommittees to evaluate candidates.